 Pulse nightclub massacre is Florida's top story of 2016

-There was a collective gasp among the elected officials, first responders and reporters gathered around Orlando Mayor Buddy Dyer when he announced that 49 patrons and a gunman were dead from an assault at an Orlando gay nightclub on "Latin Night" in the worst mass shooting in modern U.S. history.
-The massacre at Pulse nightclub in June was voted Florida's biggest story of 2016 in an Associated Press poll of the state's newspaper editors.
+In this June 13, 2016 file photo, a large crowd hold up candles during a vigil for the victims of a mass shooting at the Pulse nightclub in Orlando, Fla.
+The massacre at Pulse nightclub last June was voted Florida's biggest story of 2016 in an Associated Press poll of the state's newspaper editors.

 Add your comments below